 George was born in Simcoe, ON at the beginning of J.A.
 Corry’s term as Queen's 13th Principal.
 Graduated with a BA in Political Studies.
 His first year residence was MacNeil House.
 George played four years with the Football Gaels.
-Along with his time on the QUAA Board, George has also recently served as chair of the QUeen's University Council on Athletics and Recreation.
+Along with his time on the QUAA Board, George has also recently served as chair of the Queen's University Council on Athletics and Recreation.
+He is also on the Queen’s Alumni Award for Excellence in Teaching selection Committee

 Prior to joining the Centre, he was a member of the team that helped Queen's University raise over $100 million in the Challenge Campaign.
 He assisted the Kingston United Way in redeveloping Leadership Development Services, a professional development service for the boards of local non-profit organizations.

-George remains a big fan of the Gaels, and was there when Queen's battled back against the University of Calgary to win the 2009 Vanier Cup.
+George remains a big fan of the Gaels, and was there when Queen's battled back against the University of Calgary to win the 2009 Vanier Cup, and revenge his team’s loss to the Dinos in the 1983 Vanier Cup.